gdsakelaris/MMA-Card-Game/MMA Card Game Rules.md

 Players can perform actions in any order:

-- Deploy fighters (to active zone or bench, max 5 on bench)
+- Deploy fighter (only if no active fighter currently deployed)
 - Play technique cards (requires active fighter and sufficient energy)
 - Play corner cards (requires active fighter and sufficient energy)
 - Actions continue until no playable cards remain